bookit-app/provider-services/README.md

 [![design](./docs/images/design.png)](./docs/images/design.png)

 The design is based around how [expressjs](https://expressjs.com) works and hence everything is essentially decomposed down into a setup of middleware.
-Each service is following a layered architecture approach like the following:

 The following diagram shows the basic flow of execution within the services.

 [![basic-sequence](./docs/images/basic-sequence.png)](./docs/images/basic-sequence.png)

-For details on the individual components of the diagram refer to the following:
+For details on the individual services and components of the diagram refer to the following:

 - Component Descriptions
   - [Shared lib](./src/lib/README.md)